amireh/jsgrep/packages/jsgrep-ql/README.md

-# jsq-ql(1) -- jsq(1) query language interpretor
+# jsgrep-ql(1) -- jsgrep(1) query language interpretor

 ## DESCRIPTION

-jsq-ql is the query language used by jsq(1) to search for JavaScript expressions.
+jsgrep-ql is the query language used by jsgrep(1) to search for JavaScript expressions.

 Queries are designed to be familiar to the JavaScript programmer by loosely